G. Allan Johnson

 Dr. Johnson is the Charles E. Putman University Professor of Radiology, Professor of Physics, and Biomedical Engineering, and Director of the Duke Center for In Vivo Microscopy (CIVM).
 The CIVM is an NIH/NIBIB national Biomedical Technology Resource Center with a mission to develop novel technologies for preclinical imaging (basic sciences) and apply the technologies to critical biomedical questions.
 Dr. Johnson was one of the first researchers to bring Paul Lauterbur's vision of magnetic resonance (MR) microscopy to practice as described in his paper, "Nuclear magnetic resonance imaging at microscopic resolution" (J Magn Reson 68:129-137, 1986).
 Dr. Johnson is involved in both the engineering physics required to extend the resolution of MR imaging and in a broad range of applications in the basic sciences.

-Duke Radiation Oncology and Radiology Stimulating Access to Research in Residency awarded by National Institutes of Health (Preceptor).
+Duke Resident Physician-Scientist Program in Radiation Oncology and Radiology awarded by National Institutes of Health (Preceptor).
 2020 to 2024

 The Duke Pre-Clinical Research Resources for Quantitative Imaging Biomarkers awarded by National Institutes of Health (Co-Principal Investigator).
 2017 to 2022